CFG-Fullstack-1-Group-1/Library-Book-Ordering/homework/week_2/homework_week_2.md

 # Design Heuristics
 ### How does your design meet the heuristics and principles we previously learnt?
 How do you meet or fail to meet each one?
+### Visibility of system status
+The user can always see which page they're on in the UI by a blue bar under the navigation bar link.
+There's also a confirmation page when the user successfully creates an order and an error page if the order isn't successfully created.

+### Match between the system and the real world
+We've avoided as much jargon as possible.
+Given that this application will be used by library staff, we decided that words like ISBN would be appropriate.

+We've tried to rephrase instructions to be as natural-sounding as possible, but we might need to do more work in this area.
+On the order confirmation page we say:

+> You should expect a status update in 3 to 5 business days.

+We could change 'status update' to 'response' or 'reply'.

+Book cover thumbnails are used on the search and book detail pages to anchor the abstract book details to the real-world object.

+We also use familiar icons for logging in, order confirmation and the order error message.

+### User control and freedom
+We have Back and Cancel buttons on the book details page and order page, so that users can easily exit those screens if they select the wrong book.

+### Consistency and standards
+We made sure to follow application conventions by using the keywords: Login, Search, Order, Send, Cancel and Back.

+We still need to carry out UI usability tests to make sure these behaviours are what the user expects.
+For example, the book details page has a Back button, whereas the order confirmation page has a Cancel button.
+It might not be clear to the user that both buttons take the user back to the search results.

+There is also some inconsistency between the layouts of our order confirmation and our order error message.

+### Error prevention
+The one main action that users can take that could result in an error is when they order a book.
+To do this users click the Order button, then get a specific order page with all the order fields in it.
+These fields can be edited and the user has to click Order again to complete the order.
+They also have the option to click Cancel.
+This gives the user time to double-check their order and also allows them to back out gracefully.

+### Recognition rather than recall
+Search, Order, About Us and Contact Us are visible in the navigation bar on every page.
+In addition, About Us, Contact Us and a helpdesk link are available in the footer of every page.
+This way it's clear what all of the user's options are and they don't have to memorise them.

+### Flexibility and efficiency of use
+We don't currently have any options for advanced users.
+If we have time, we would like to implement an advanced search option that can be toggled on the search page.
+This would allow the user to search by category in addition to title, author and publisher.
+They would also be able to order the results by most recent instead of by relevance.

+### Aesthetic and minimalist design
+Each page is streamlined and contains only the elements that are required to complete the task.

+- The homepage is a landing page containing the navigation bar links.
+- The about us page has room for a small amount of team information.
+- The contact us and search pages just contain the contact and search forms respectively.
+- The search results page contains the minimum information needed about each book to distinguish it from the other results.
+- The book details page contains only the information needed to confirm that it's the correct book.
+- The order page contains only the form needed to create an order.
+- The order confirmation page contains a confirmation message, an expected ETA and basic information on the book ordered.
+- Optional information and links are contained in the footer, where they have less relative impact but they are still accessible to the user.

+### Help users recognise, diagnose and recover from errors
+We currently have an order error message that is displayed when an order hasn't been created successfully.
+It contains a prominent icon that suggests an error has taken place and will attract the user's attention to the error message.

+> Your error could not be processed.
+>
+> There was an error submitting your order.
+> Please try again later.

+This message briefly explains the error to the user and suggests a possible solution, that they try again.

+If we have time, we also plan to create pages or UI elements to deal with the following errors:
+- page not found
+- no search results found
+- form validation errors (log in, contact us, order page)

+### Help and documentation
+We've decided that the system is simple enough that no documentation is required, but we have included a link to the library's helpdesk in the footer of every page.